Larry Walker has been a Hall of Famer for years, thanks to Larry Doby

 After initially attending Long Island University to play basketball, Doby transferred to Virginia Union University in the winter.

-“The acquisition of Larry Doby is a routine baseball purchase – in my mind,” said Tribe manager and shortstop Lou Boudreau.
+“The acquisition of Larry Doby is a routine baseball purchase – in my mind,” said Cleveland manager and shortstop Lou Boudreau.
 “Creed, race or color are not factors in baseball success whether it be in the major or minor leagues.
 Ability and character are the only factors.

 “Doby will be given every chance, as will any other deserving recruit, to prove that he has the ability to make good with us.”